chrischow/chakra-datepicker/README.md

 - Changes in the component are also propagated to your external state

 You may also opt to *not* pass a `value` to the component, in which case changes are propagated 1-way only, from the component to your external state.

+## Future Work
+Currently, there is only a single datepicker.
+Other components:

+- Date-*time* picker
+- Date-*range* picker